Zhang Shuai: 2022: Singles title, Doubles: Wimbledon final & World No. 2

 She reached the third round in singles at the Australian Open and the second round in doubles with her regular partner Stosur who announced she is playing the last year of her career.

 She also reached the semifinals in mixed doubles for the first time at this major with another Australian John Peers.

-Zhang entered at Lyon as eight seed.
+Zhang entered the Lyon Open as the eighth seed.
 She beat Kristina Mladenovic, Arantxa Rus, Vitalia Diatchenko and Caroline Garcia to reach the final.
 Then she defeated wildcard Dayana Yastremska to win her first title since 2017 and third overall.

 At the Miami Open, she reached the third round in singles in which she lost in a close match to Coco Gauff.

-She reached a career-high ranking of world No. 5 in doubles on 11 April 2022, following her participation at the Charleston Open where she reached semifinals in doubles with Caroline Dolehide.
+She reached a career-high ranking of world No. 5 in doubles on 11 April 2022, following her participation at the Charleston Open where she reached semifinals with Caroline Dolehide.

 Partnering Caty McNally at the French Open, she reached the third round.
 As a result, she set a new career-high ranking in doubles at world No. 3 on 13 June 2022.

+Zhang won the doubles tournament title at the WTA 250 Nottingham Open playing alongside Beatriz Haddad Maia and defeating Caroline Dolehide and Monica Niculescu at the final in two sets.

+At the WTA 250 Birmingham Classic, Zhang was runner up playing against Beatriz Haddad Maia after retiring from the match due to a back injury, when the score was 5/4 on the first set for Haddad Maia.

 At Wimbledon, she reached the final for the first time at this major, partnering Elise Mertens.
 She also reached a career-high of world No. 2 in the doubles rankings, on 11 July 2022.

-On her way to the US Open, Zhang lost in the second round to eventual winner Simona Halep at the Canadian Open.
-At the Western & Southern Open, she made the quarterfinals.
-At the US Open, Zhang became the oldest woman to reach the fourth round but lost to Coco Gauff in a thrilling match lasting almost two hours.
+Zhang lost in the second round of the Canadian Open to eventual winner Simona Halep.
+At the Western & Southern Open in Cincinnati, she made the quarterfinals.
+At the US Open, Zhang became the oldest from all the four Chinese female players that reached the fourth round at this major but lost to Coco Gauff in a thrilling match lasting almost two hours.
+With this result, she made the second week at all four majors.